pubsgit/AutomationUI_ServiceNSW/README.md

 All the path settings have been taken care.

-Page Object are used to modify elements in their respective pages.
+Page Objects are used to modify elements in their respective pages.

 You can choose to run Automation tests against